cderose/dh-courses/tableau-workshop/README.md

 While Tableau runs locally, it saves publicly—meaning your data becomes public.
 For data with privacy restrictions, you should use Tableau Desktop, which saves to your local machine.
 [Students](https://www.tableau.com/academic/students?utm_campaign_id=2019176&utm_campaign=Prospecting-PROD-ALL-ALL-ALL-ALL&utm_medium=Paid+Search&utm_source=Google+Search&utm_language=EN&utm_country=USCA&kw=tableau%20for%20students&adgroup=CTX-Brand-Student-E&adused=RSA&matchtype=e&placement=&gclid=EAIaIQobChMI4uyd9faW6gIVkYbACh2MZgwNEAAYASAAEgIG6PD_BwE&gclsrc=aw.ds) and [educators](https://www.tableau.com/academic/teaching?utm_campaign_id=2019176&utm_campaign=Prospecting-CORE-ALL-ALL-ALL-ALL&utm_medium=Paid+Search&utm_source=Google+Search&utm_language=EN&utm_country=USCA&kw=%2Btableau%20for%20%2Bteachers&adgroup=CTX-Brand-Teaching-B&adused=ETA&matchtype=b&placement=&gclid=EAIaIQobChMIp5Spi_eW6gIVycDACh2PAQkjEAAYASAAEgLwKvD_BwE&gclsrc=aw.ds) can sign up for free yearly licenses to Tableau Desktop.

 ## Example Project: Internet Users by Country
 To practice working in Tableau Public, download this [dataset of internet users per 100 people](https://github.com/YaleDHLab/humanities-data-mining/tree/master/data/internet-users.csv) by going to the dataset, clicking "Raw," and then at the top of your browser, select "File" and "Save Page As..."
 Make sure that the file format saves as a comma separated value (CSV) file.
-Tableau Public published this dataset in 2018, but it was originally published on [Knoema](https://knoema.com/WBINU2018/internet-users-per-100-people).
+Tableau Public shared this dataset in 2018, but it was originally published on [Knoema](https://knoema.com/WBINU2018/internet-users-per-100-people).
 The spreadsheet includes 3 variables or columns ("Country," "Internet users per 100 people," "Year") and 1,764 records or rows.

 As a sample research scenario, let's imagine that someone just handed us this data.
 To get a better feel for its quality and what questions we might ask of it, we can create a few exploratory visualizations in Tableau Public.
-[A completed copy](https://public.tableau.com/profile/catherine.derose#!/vizhome/YDataInternetUsers/dashboard) of the Tableau workbook we're about to create can be found on Tableau Public.
+[A completed copy](https://public.tableau.com/profile/catherine.derose#!/vizhome/YDataInternetUsers/dashboard) of the workbook we're about to create can be found on Tableau Public.

 ### Set Up
 1. [Download, install, and then open Tableau Public](https://public.tableau.com/en-us/s/).
-2. Under "Connect" in the left-hand column, click on "Text file" and select the Tate artists CSV file.
-This will load a preview of the dataset, which lets us see how Tableau is interpreting our data.
+2. Under "Connect" in the left-hand column, click on "Text file" and select the internet users CSV file.
+Tableau will load a preview of the dataset, which lets us see how it is interpreting our data.
-3. Review Tableau's interpretation of our data.
+3. Review Tableau's interpretation.
 The symbol at the top of the header represents what data type it thinks each column contains:
 - Abc = string (text) data,
 - Globe = geospatial data,
 - Calendar = temporal data,
-- Hashtag = numeric data,
+- Hash symbol = numeric data,
 - T|F = Boolean (true or false) data.

 For our dataset, we need to change the "Year" column from a numeric value to a date.
 To do so, click on the hash symbol above "Year" and select "Date."
-You should notice that all of our years now also have a month and day prefixed to them; by default, Tableau treats dates as month-day-year, so it adds a generic 1/1/ to the beginning of our year.
+You should notice that all of our years now also have a month and day prefixed to them; by default, Tableau treats dates as month-day-year, so it adds a generic 1/1/ to the beginning of our years.

 4. To begin working with our data, click on the orange "Sheet 1" rectangle toward the bottom left-hand corner of the application.
 This will create our first Tableau worksheet, a blank space for generating visualizations.